Carlos Santana Player Props: Brewers vs. White Sox

 Carlos Santana At The Plate

-- Santana has an RBI in 36 of 105 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Santana has driven home a run in 36 games this season (34.0%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on four occasions..

+- He has scored in 39 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.